 Organic farming and permaculture complement one another.
 But culturally, they differ.
 In Permaculture we are compelled to consider the design above all else.
 A good permaculture design does a lot of the farm-work.
 We design to use natural energies (gravity) to move the water around, reduce water loss (windbreaks), gather and store nutrients (earthworks and strip farming), there are lots of strategies developed and well-tested.
-In permaculture the farmer is well-fed with a variety of produce grown right where she can reach it.
+With the use of permaculture planning, the farmer enjoys a variety of produce grown right where she can reach it.

-Each permaculture farm design will look different* but in the design above we find:
+Each permaculture farm design will look different but in the design below we find:

 When Is Permaculture Not Organic?

-- work on polluted sites with the view to rehabilitate the site as part of the total yield.
+Some permaculture designs are specifically for polluted sites with the view to rehabilitate the site as part of the total yield.
 This would not meet organic standards.